cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - None.

 > **Note**: The ABCI application MUST subtract `ValidatorUpdateDelay` from the infraction height before invoking `SendSlashRequest`,
-> where `ValidatorUpdateDelay` is a delay (in blocks) between when validator updates are returned to the consensus-engine and when they are applied
+> where `ValidatorUpdateDelay` is a delay (in blocks) between when validator updates are returned to the consensus-engine and when they are applied.
+> For example, if `ValidatorUpdateDelay = x` and a validator set update is returned with new validators at the end of block `10`,
+> then the new validators are expected to sign blocks beginning at block `11+x`
 > (for more details, take a look at the [ABCI specification](https://github.com/tendermint/spec/blob/v0.7.1/spec/abci/abci.md#endblock)).
-> For example, if `ValidatorUpdateDelay = x` and a validator set update is returned with new validators at the end of block `10`,
-> then the new validators are expected to sign blocks beginning at block `11+x`.
 >
 > Consequently, the consumer CCV module expects the `infractionHeight` parameter of the `SendSlashRequest()` to be set accordingly.